 3. Derivatives Market

 These are investments whose prices are ‘derived’ from another asset but do not involve investment in the asset itself.
-Some of the most common examples are options, futures and contracts for differences (CFDs).
+Some of the most common examples are options, futures, and contracts for difference (CFDs).

 These are all different contracts which are based on the price of assets such as stocks or commodities.
 They will move in relation to the underlying asset and often involve some amount of leverage or borrowing.
 You can also use derivatives to profit when an asset goes down in value, in what is known as ‘shorting’.